SCHIZOPHRENIA FOR A LEVEL

 Point: Family, twin, and adoption studies investigating the genetics of schizophrenia are limited by problems with diagnostic validity.

-Evidence: Many early studies relied on broad and inconsistent diagnostic criteria that predate the introduction of DSM III in 1980 and later refinements in DSM 5.
+Evidence: Many early studies relied on broad and inconsistent diagnostic criteria that predate the introduction of DSM-III in 1980 and subsequent refinements in DSM-5.
 These earlier classifications included subtypes and milder psychotic disorders that are no longer recognised within modern diagnostic frameworks.

 Explain: As a result, individuals who would not meet current diagnostic thresholds for schizophrenia may have been included in research samples.
 This weakens construct validity and makes it difficult to determine whether findings genuinely relate to schizophrenia as currently defined.